make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Is writing a game a good way to learn math?

+- (intro)

 # Is there life on planet X?

+- This is just an example of a premise for a hypothetical game
-- overall premise (intrinsic motivation) (just an example - you can come up with a better one)
+- Feel free to come up with a better one
+- What's important here is the motivation
+- It needs to be something that captures your imagination
+- (image of rover on Mars-like planet)
+- overall premise
-- player needs a view of the planet from orbit
+- players will need a way to view the planet from the orbiting satellite so they can plan their expedition to the surface
+- (image of planet with orbiting satellite)
 - more description around the game/simulation scenario of the orbiting satellite and its view of the planet (e.g., so the player can plan out their expedition to the surface of the planet, etc.)
-- the two features
+- the two features...

 # Feature #1: Generating random terrain